Wallace-Observatory/Astrophotography/README.md

 The Result:
 You transform 10 grainy, artifact-filled snapshots into one high-fidelity, 32-bit master file ready for scientific stretching.

-Signal-to-Noise Ratio (SNR) vs. Number of Frames (
-)
-The graph below illustrates the Square Root Rule.
-Because noise is random (stochastic), it cancels out at a rate of .
+**Signal-to-Noise Ratio (SNR) vs. Number of Frames (N)** The graph below illustrates the Square Root Rule.
+Because noise is random (stochastic), it cancels out at a rate of $\sqrt{N}$.
 Note the "knee" in the curve: you get a massive boost early on, but eventually, you hit diminishing returns where you must quadruple your effort just to double your clarity.

 <img width="857" height="567" alt="image" src="https://github.com/user-attachments/assets/a3d6e525-9093-4389-aec3-d99c82e546ef" />